farahmehzabeen/EVAN/README.md

 💾 4.
 Saving Progress (Commits)

-- A commit = a “save point” for your project.
+- A commit is bascially a “save point” for your project.
 - Always write a short message about what you changed.
 - Example: “Added counter to the game”.
 - Commits build a history of your project.